For a much fuller and in depth guide on the topic check out my WordPress Speed: The Ultimate Guide post!

 That was until I found SiteGround.

-They are hands down the best shared hosting provider on the market today.
+They are hands down the best shared hosting provider on the market today and I highly recommend them!

 2. Images – that sneaky reason for a slow WordPress site